Coherent-Partners/spark-python-sdk/docs/services.md

 This method returns the output data of the service execution in the following
 format:

-- `original`: the output data as dictionary in its original format (as returned by the API).
+- `original`: the output data as JSON in its original format (i.e., as returned by the API).
 - `alike`: the output data as dictionary in the v4 format whether it's a single or multiple inputs.

 For instance, the output data of a service execution for a single input looks like this